Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Methods

-Parameter sharing has been demonstrated to be very efficient when transferably simulating ground states via exploiting similarities in the wave functions of different molecular configurations.
-Analogous similarities may arise when simulating multiple electronic states of a molecule, i.e. due to the presence of core orbitals, which are not involved in any of the electronic excitations.
+Parameter sharing has been demonstrated to be very efficient when transferably simulating ground states by exploiting similarities in the wave functions of different molecular configurations.
+Analogous similarities may arise when simulating multiple electronic states of a molecule, for instance due to the presence of core orbitals, which are not involved in any of the electronic excitations.
 While previous works employed distinct sets of model parameters for each excited state respectively \cite{entwistle2023,szabo2024,lu2023}, we propose to share a large fraction of the model parameters between the states

-Supposing that there is appreciable similarity between the wave functions of different states, parameter sharing effectively increases the number of gradient steps the shared parameters receive, potentially improving the convergence and increasing the stability of the optimization.
-The parameter sharing is implemented by averaging a subset of the model parameters after each gradient update.
-While we found that sharing all parameters of the electron-nucleus transformer works well in practice, it may lead to occasional convergence to local minima due to limiting the expressivity of the ansatz for representing distinct states.
-This issue can be remedied by reducing the fraction of shared model parameters, i.e. sharing only the initial layers of the transformer block, or substituting parameter sharing with implicit representations of electrons, i.e. effective core potentials.